 US Naval Historical Center

-Benevolence 130k Benevolence (AH-13) moored in Bikini Atoll lagoon, during Operation "Crossroads", mid-July 1946.
+Benevolence 130k USS Benevolence (AH-13) moored in Bikini Atoll lagoon, during Operation "Crossroads", mid-July 1946.
 Several of the operation target ships are visible in the background.

 US Navy photo # K-17386 now in the collections of the US National Archives